vysh611/Financial-Investment-Behaviour-Risk-Analytics/README.md

 This project demonstrates the ability to:

-Transform raw data into structured financial datasets
+- Transform raw data into structured financial datasets

-Perform demographic and behavioral segmentation
+- Perform demographic and behavioral segmentation

-Analyze investment risk appetite
+- Analyze investment risk appetite

-Identify correlation between return expectations and asset preference
+- Identify correlation between return expectations and asset preference

-Deliver business-ready insights through visualization
+- Deliver business-ready insights through visualization

-It reflects practical skills required for:

-Finance Analyst

-Data Analyst

-Investment Research Analyst

-Business Intelligence Analyst

 💼 Why This Project Is Valuable